Maintenance of Way Cars

 modified Aristo track cleaning carThe ubiquitous Aristo track cleaning car can be improved by simply gluing a piece of drywall screen to the pad.
 The car works much better and the screen doesn't have to be cleaned like the pad as the crud just wads up and falls off.

-streamliner track cleaning carAn Aristo Streamline can be converted into a highly effective track cleaning car.
+streamliner track cleaning carAn Aristo Streamliner can be converted into a highly effective track cleaning car.
 Details of this conversion can be found at my Track Cleaning Tips page.
 This car converts between revenue and MOW service in about 5 seconds.

 [ Top ]